Roopaish/Flutter-RoadMap/README.md

 In web development, session is created in server to make entry in database that logs user with given id.
 In browser, we store cookies that identifies that session, so we can check the data in browser and session to know that the user is logged in.

 But in flutter and many web apps, it works differently with the help of Stateless RESTful APIs.
 Stateless means, the server does not care about the individual client connected to it.
 The server doesn't store anything that tells a certain user or app is authenticated.
 The API's job is to provide endpoint to send requests and return an answer.
 We don't care about who is authenticated and who is not.

 When an user is logged in, a token is generated on the server and is only known to the server.
 So token can't be faked.
 And that token is sent to the app which then is stored in user's device.
 So even if app restarts, we would still be able to log in.

 Now for every http request, we should provide token.

 **[⬆ Back to Index](#9)**

-- ### Preparing backend
+- ### Firebase Real Time Database Rules

 ```json
 // Configuring Firebase Real time Database rules